a-abella/usermanagement.ps1/README.md

 # usermanagement.ps1
 Create/delete Active Directory user accounts with no annoying CSV preformatted user lists.
 Just feed it properly formatted names, enter their OU, and let it do all the work.
+New valid usernames are generated on-demand.
 Also support creating new Exchange mailboxes for new user accounts.

-User deletions do no clean up disconnected mailboxes because we do that as a scheduled task on the Exchange server.
+User deletions do not clean up disconnected mailboxes because we do that as a scheduled task on the Exchange server.
+Also does not clean up roaming profile directories, handle security group membership, or Exchange distribution list membership.

 Function 'Choose-ADOrganizationalUnit' credited to Mica H: https://itmicah.wordpress.com/2016/03/29/active-directory-ou-picker-revisited/